ausbin/mcctl/README.md

 mcctl
 =====

 mcctl is a bash script that greatly simplifies administering a minecraft server.
-It's like apachectl except minecraft.
+It's like apachectl except for minecraft.

 dependencies
 ------------